-- Early Draft = No Feedback - Middle Draft = Feedback from peers, your professor, and a teaching assistant - Final Draft = Feedback via the rubric (no "written" feedback)
+- Early Draft = No Feedback - Middle Draft = Feedback from peers (sometimes) and from your professor - Final Draft = No "written" feedback, graded via the rubric

 The Sting

 There may be occasions when feedback stings, especially when it comes from me.
 I know and I apologize beforehand.
 Please do not mistake my written feedback for the type of person I think you are.
 In other words, what I say does not reflect how I feel about you as an individual.
 My written feedback is not meant to invoke frustration, so please let me know if that is how you wind up feeling.